 It’s also a smart idea to take out cash at once, instead of making lots of small withdrawals, to prevent fees from adding up.
 On the other hand, don’t withdraw too much, as you’ll want to guard against the risks of pickpockets or lost wallets.

 Finally, make sure to tell your bank you’ll be out of the country so you don’t get locked out of your account.

 When you get to the airport, you’ll likely see one or more exchange kiosks offering a variety of foreign currency.
 Despite what their signs might advertise, these exchanges typically have the worst rates and the highest fees.

-“My advice is to forget about exchanging money, other than for a small amount to start you off and have in your wallet,” he said.
+“My advice is to forget about exchanging money, other than for a small amount to start you off and have in your wallet,” says Brennan.
 “In the U.K. and Europe, you can use your debit or credit card for purchasing almost anything.”

-You’ll save the most if you use a credit card with no foreign transaction fee, such as the Chase Sapphire Preferred, Capital One Venture Card, or Uber Visa Card.
+You’ll save the most if you use a credit card with no foreign transaction fee, such as the Chase Sapphire Preferred or Capital One Venture card.
 Some cards also have extra perks for travelers, such as rental car insurance or trip cancellation reimbursement.
 Terms may apply.